obenyaala/BA_Object_detection/README.md

-# Detection of diffrent packages shapes and moving them using a robot
+# Automatic position recognition and transport of different package types